20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||Sound_Name|The Model Name of the Sound System|VARCHAR|||
 ||Sound_Manufacturer|The Manufacturer of the Sound System|VARCHAR|||

-For the SoundSystem Dataset, there are no referential constraints.
-The Dataset is not dependant on any information in order to exist, and - in fact - only exists for referencing in the Theatre Dataset.
+For the SoundSystem Table, there are no referential constraints.
+The Table is not dependant on any information in order to exist, and - in fact - only exists for referencing in the Theatre Table.

 ---